FachIT-360/NetCup-DynDNS-Client/README.md

 Before you exchange the placeholders for the credentials, you must base64 encode the values.

+Example:<br/>
-Example: `echo -ne "I'm an API Key that is base64 encoded and used for Kubernetes secret" | base64 -w0`
+`echo -ne "I'm an API Key that is base64 encoded and used for Kubernetes secret" | base64 -w0`

-Insert the encoded string to the right property and save the file as `netcup-dns-api-secrets.yaml`.
+Insert the encoded strings to the right property and save the file as `netcup-dns-api-secrets.yaml`.
 Now we can apply the secret definition to the Kubernetes cluster.
 We can do this by running the following command:

 `kubectl apply -f netcup-dns-api-secrets.yaml -n network`